connectome-neuprint/neuPrint/jsonspec.md

 To be loaded in order: Synapses.json, Connections.json, Neurons.json

 # Synapses
 An array of synapses in the dataset.
 All synapses must have a unique x,y,z location.
-To provide the most flexible format, we may want to only require locations to be unique within the same type (pre or post).

 Synapses.json
 ```console